mrollinswaterman/dungeon_text/README.md

 Hi guys!
-Welcome to Text Dungeon (or Dungeon Text, I haven't decided yet), a text-based dungeon crawler adventure game heavily based on DND & and Pathfinder, that is still in development.
+Welcome to Text Dungeon (or Dungeon Text, I haven't decided yet), a text-based dungeon crawler adventure game heavily based on D&D and Pathfinder, that is still in development.

 I am solo-developing this project, and I'm not 100% sure where it's going yet, so I don't have an end date in mind, but I'm going to keep working on it as long as I have the spare time and energy, so check back later for updates and stuff.